$f(Q,L_m)$ gravity, and its cosmological implications: Field equations of gravity

+The paper is organized as follows.
+Section~\ref{sec: field_eq} presents the field equations of the generalized $f(Q,\mathcal{L}_m)$ gravity, beginning with the geometric preliminaries (subsection \ref{sec: geometric_basics}) and the variational principle in the metric formalism (subsection \ref{sec: variation_principle}).
+The corresponding Klein–Gordon equation is derived in subsection \ref{sec: cov}, and the energy–momentum tensor balance equations are discussed in subsection \ref{sec: momentum}.
+Section~\ref{sec: Cosmic_evolution} investigates the cosmological evolution of a flat FLRW universe in this framework, including the modified Friedmann equations and the de Sitter solution.
+The datasets and methodology of our MCMC analyses are summarized in Section~\ref{data}.
+Specific cosmological models, corresponding to different functional forms of $f(Q,\mathcal{L}_m)$, are analyzed in Section~\ref{sec: models}, where statistical results, correlations, and the effective mass of scalar field particles are also discussed.
+Finally, Section~\ref{sec: discussion} summarizes our main results and implications, while Appendix \ref{sec:Friedmann equations} contains the detailed derivation of the modified Friedmann equations.

-\section{\texorpdfstring{Field equations of $f(Q,L_{m})$ gravity}{}}
+\section{\texorpdfstring{Field equations of $f(Q,\mathcal{L}_m)$ gravity}{}}

 This section first provides a concise overview of the geometric foundations underlying gravitational theories, which are based on the existence of a general line element in spacetime.
-Then we introduce the action of the $f(Q,L_m)$ gravitational theory, and, with the help of the variational principle, we obtain the corresponding gravitational field equation, offering new insights into the understanding of gravitational phenomena within this geometric framework.
-Furthermore, we explore the non-conservation of the matter-energy momentum tensor, highlighting the impact of the coupling between matter Lagrangian and geometry.
+We then introduce the action of the $f(Q,\mathcal{L}_m)$ gravitational theory and, using the variational principle, derive the corresponding gravitational field equations, offering new insights into the role of geometry–matter couplings.
+The Klein–Gordon equation for scalar fields in this framework is also obtained, extending the analysis to field dynamics beyond the metric sector.
+Finally, we examine the non-conservation of the matter energy–momentum tensor, highlighting the direct impact of the coupling between the matter Lagrangian and geometry.